 #5 Try a New Format or App

 Another way to be successful is to try a new exercise format or app.
 Have you always wanted to try a specific exercise format but have not yet done so?
-Perhaps that format is Pilates, yoga, Zumba, or HIIT?
+Perhaps that format is Pilates, yoga, Zumba, Strong Nation, or HIIT?
 The great thing about working out in-home is that you can try something new virtually with less stress of comparing oneself to those at a more advanced level.

 Additionally, consider trying a new on-demand app solution such as the Peloton app (which you can download and pay for regardless of owning a Peloton bike or treadmill).
 Finally, there is always the option to try a new format with a free class on YouTube or Facebook Live.